Daniela Batrona: Gymnastics career

-Junior

 2020–21

 Batrona competed at the Ukrainian Youth Championships where she finished first in the all-around and posted top-3 scores on all apparatuses.
 She was selected to represent Ukraine at the 2020 European Championships.
 While there she helped Ukraine finish second as a team behind Romania and individually she won bronze in the all-around behind Romanian gymnasts Ana Bărbosu and Maria Ceplinschi.

 In May 2021 Batrona competed at the Ukraine International Cup where she helped her team finish second behind France.
 Individually she placed third in the all-around, second on vault, and first on uneven bars.

-Senior

 2022

 Batrona turned senior in 2022.
 She made her senior international debut at the Cottbus World Cup in February.
 On the first day of qualifications Russia launched a full-scale invasion of Batrona's home country of Ukraine.
 Despite news of the war she won gold on balance beam and placed fourth on the uneven bars.
 Batrona next competed at the Doha World Cup where she qualified to the uneven bars and floor exercise finals.
 During the uneven bars final she placed third behind Russian athletes Viktoria Listunova and Maria Minaeva.
 The next day she won silver on floor exercise behind Minaeva.
 At the Cairo World Cup Batrona qualified to the uneven bars, balance beam, and floor exercise finals.
 She won bronze on balance beam and placed fourth on the other two apparatuses.
 Batrona finished the World Cup circuit competing at the Baku World Cup.
 She finished third on balance beam behind Sarah Voss and Lorette Charpy.